Emergency Dentistry Torrance

 What’s considered an actual dental emergency?

-If you are experiencing pain in your mouth that has occurred as a result of a chipped or cracked tooth, knocked-out tooth, soft tissue laceration, or a severe toothache, it is in your best interest to call your dentist’s office and schedule an appointment as soon as possible.
+If you are experiencing pain in your mouth that has occurred as a result of a chipped or cracked tooth, knocked-out tooth, soft tissue laceration, or severe toothache, it is in your best interest to call your dentist’s office and schedule an appointment as soon as possible.
 Even if you aren’t experiencing any pain but know something doesn’t feel right about a tooth, call us.
 After assessing the situation, we can walk you through the steps to caring for your emergency at home as well as work to get you in to see one of our skilled dental professionals.

 How can I reduce my pain?